rkclark/pullp/README.md

 - `npm run electron`: Runs electron against the built production files,
 - `npm run pack`: Packages distributable for the current OS and leaves unpackaged files available for inspection for debugging
 - `npm run dist`: Builds the production files and then packages them into a distributable for the current OS
+- `npm run ship`: Builds the production files, packages them for the current OS, and then pushes them to a draft Github release on the Pullp repository.
+For this to work, you must have the relevant access rights on the Pullp repository.
+In addition, you must create a personal token on Github and add it as `GH_TOKEN=**YOURTOKEN**` in a new file `electron-builder.env` in the project root.
+See `electron-builder.example.env` for an example.